connexcs/docs/my-account.md

 ## My Servers

-You can view your servers from the My server menu.

-![alt text][my-server]
+If the server has been deployed on your account, you can view/manage from this menu.

 [my-account]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/my-account.png "My Account"
 [company-info]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/company-info.png "Company-Info"